saich9424/SOEN-691-PROJECT/README.md

       <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/Prediction.png" width="600"></p>

-      Using this formula, we are ncalculating the predicted value.
+      Using this formula, we are calculating the predicted value.
+In the formula x is the cosine similarity as calculated in the previous formula.
+Here, x_max and x_min represents the thresold values of user values which is 1 or -1.
+And r_max and r_min represents the thresold values of rating.
+Rating scale is [1, 5].

         * <b> Implementation : </b> Code implemetation of this is given below.